5.3 Youth representation bodies

 Youth parliament

-The Youth parliament (Jugendparlament) at national level
+The Youth Parliament (Jugendparlament) at national level

-The Austrian Youth Parliament offers young people a valuable opportunity to experience democratic processes first-hand and understand parliamentary decision-making.
-Organised on a regular basis at the Austrian Parliament in Vienna, the programme invites pupils from 9th grade of all school types, to participate in mock parliamentary sessions.
-A jury then selects the most creative entries to the question ‘What does democracy mean to you and your classmates?’
-The Parliamentary Directorate covers all travel, accommodation, and catering costs for pupils and accompanying teachers.
+The Austrian Youth Parliament offers young people a valuable opportunity to experience democratic processes and parliamentary decision-making first-hand.
+Held regularly at the Austrian Parliament in Vienna, the programme invites pupils from the 9th-grade of all school types to participate in mock parliamentary sessions designed for educational purposes.
+Prior to the event, a jury selects the most creative responses to the question, ‘What does democracy mean to you and your classmates?’
+The Parliamentary Directorate covers all travel, accommodation and catering costs for pupils and teachers.
+During the simulated session, participants form fictional parliamentary clubs, develop positions on legislative proposals, elect chairpersons and send representatives to committees.
+Guided by Members of Parliament and parliamentary staff, the participants then negotiate, reach compromises and present their results in a plenary debate.

 Youth councils and/or youth advisory boards